smatechnologies/ibm-i-agent-docs/docs/job-tracking/using.md

 The only option available for starting captured jobs from within IBM i is to use some of the LSAM commands that represent OpCon Events.
 The OpCon event notification server can respond to event commands sent from IBM i, for example, by adding a job to a schedule and then releasing the job.

 #### Define a Captured Job in OpCon
-In the OpCon Enterprise Manager, add a new job master record to any OpCon schedule, specifying the job type of IBM i.
+In the OpCon User Interface, add a new job master record to any OpCon schedule, specifying the job type of IBM i.

-a.
-Be sure that the selected machine name matches the LSAM environment
-    where the captured job was registered.
+1. Be sure that the selected machine name matches the LSAM environment where the captured job was registered.

-Select "Batch job" in the job sub-type pull-down list.
+2. Select "Batch job" in the job sub-type pull-down list.

-Under the Call Information tab, enter this command format into the Call field:
+3. Under the Call Information tab, enter this command format into the Call field:
+    ```
     RUNCAPJOB CAPJOBID(captured_job_ID)
+    ```

-a.
-Specify the exact name of the captured job ID that was registered while the job capture process was in effect.
+    - Specify the exact name of the captured job ID that was registered while the job capture process was in effect.

-Leave job parameters set to the default value of asterisk (\*) to allow the originally captured, or maintained job parameters to be in effect.
+4. Leave job parameters set to the default value of asterisk (\*) to allow the originally captured, or maintained job parameters to be in effect.

-a.
-Set the Job Date field to the predefined value of \*SYSVAL tospecify that the DATE parameter of the original IBM i SBMJOB command should control the job date.
+5. Set the Job Date field to the predefined value of \*SYSVAL to specify that the DATE parameter of the original IBM i SBMJOB command should control the job date.

-b.
-It is possible to create and use a User Profile of \* or \*CURRENT in OpCon.
+6. It is possible to create and use a User Profile of \* or \*CURRENT in OpCon.
 These values allow the original IBM i job user to be preserved.
 Refer to additional discussion of this topic below.

-Specify any job parameters in the OpCon job master record that should be overridden, replacing the parameter values stored with the captured job definition.
+7. Specify any job parameters in the OpCon job master record that should be overridden, replacing the parameter values stored with the captured job definition.

-Update the job master definition fields.
+8. Update the job master definition fields.

-Complete any other batch job definition maintenance the same as for other IBM i batch jobs, including setting the frequency for this job.
+9. Complete any other batch job definition maintenance the same as for other IBM i batch jobs, including setting the frequency for this job.

-Use any form of OpCon schedule building to cause the job to be executed according to OpCon rules.
+10. Use any form of OpCon schedule building to cause the job to be executed according to OpCon rules.